Quantum aspects of spacetime: A quantum optics view of acceleration radiation and black holes: Quantum states and density matrix: From open quantum systems and quantum optics to HBAR radiation

-A familiar example of a mixed state is that of a system in thermal equilibrium---critical for our discussion of the remainder of this review article.
+A familiar example of a mixed state is that of a system in thermal equilibrium.
+This is critical for our discussion of the remainder of this review article.

 In what is called the canonical ensemble, a system exchanges energy with an environment or heat bath at temperature $T$; thus, it is not in a pure state.
-We can then write the mixed state in the form of Eq.~(\ref{eq:density-def-1}), in terms of the eigenstates $\ket{n}$ of the system Hamiltonian ${H^{S}}$, i.e., $ \rho = \sum_n p_n \ket{n}\bra{n}$, with normalized probabilities $p_{n} = Z^{-1} e^{-\beta E_n}$, where $\beta= 1/(k_{B}T)$ is the inverse temperature parameter, $ Z \equiv Z(\beta) = \sum_n e^{-\beta E_n}= \Tr \left( e^{-\beta {H^{S}}} \right)$, and $E_n$ is the energy of the state $\ket{n}$.
-Then, thermal-equilibrium density matrix given by $\rho = Z^{-1} e^{-\beta {H^{S}}}$.
-It should be noted that the operator ${H^{S}}$ is associated with the given system (and not with the combined system Hamiltonian that includes the environment).
+We can then write the mixed state in the form of Eq.~(\ref{eq:density-def-1}), in terms of the eigenstates $\ket{n}$ of the system Hamiltonian ${H^{S}}$, i.e., $ \rho = \sum_n p_n \ket{n}\bra{n}$, with normalized probabilities